alyf-de/banking/README.md

 <p>Experience the ease of automation and gain better control over your finances with the ultimate banking integration app for ERPNext users.</p>
 </div>

 **Note**: Our improved Bank Reconciliation Tool is free to use and compatible with other bank integrations.
-For connecting your bank account, you'll need a paid subscription.
+To connect your bank account, you'll need a paid subscription.
 Visit [banking.alyf.de](https://banking.alyf.de/banking-pricing) to check out the pricing and sign up.

 ## Table of Contents